 Off-Campus Behavior Notification from law enforcement, the Department of Juvenile Justice, the court system, or any other social media that a Cook Middle School student has been taken into custody or charged with a felony or a delinquent act that would be a felony if committed by an adult, will prompt the school principal to collect pertinent information and to make a determination whether the student's continued presence at school presents a potential danger to persons or property at the school or may substantially disrupt the educational process.
 If such a determination is made, the principal may recommend a suspension or expulsion of longer than ten (10) days.
 A tribunal of school officials will hold a disciplinary hearing to consider and make final decisions on such recommendations.
 If a student is adjudicated, or found guilty of a felony offense, the principal will make an immediate recommendation of expulsion or assignment to an off-site program.
-A tribunal of school officials will hold a disciplinary hearing to consider and make final decisions on such recommendations.
+A tribunal of school officials will hold a disciplinary hearing negative program.
+A tribunal of school officials will hold a disciplinary hearing to consider and make final decisions will hold a disciplinary hearing to consider school officials will hold a disciplinary hearing to a felony offense, the principal will make an immediate recommendation of expulsion or assignment to an off-site program.
+A tribunal of school officials will hold a